justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code suggest good organization of your code within the project, allowing you to navigate between layers easily.

-### Tip #20

-👍 Do use singular form, noun or noun phrases to name a class:
+### Do use singular form, noun or noun phrases to name a class:

 ```
 public class Person